 The baccalaureate degree should reflect a strong background in liberal arts and sciences with at least 30 semester hours (or equivalent) earned in liberal arts and sciences with grades of C or better in each course.
-Included in this total must be a 3 credit hour human biology course and a 3 credit hour course in diversity/race relations.
-Students who have not met the biology and diversity course requirements must complete these requirements prior to enrollment in the MSW program.
+Included in this total must be a 3 credit hour human biology course.
+Students who have not met the biology requirement must complete this requirement prior to enrollment in the MSW Program or their file will be reconsidered the next academic year.
 Advanced standing students entering with a BSW from an accredited Council on Social Work Education (CSWE) program must have also completed a research methods course and a statistics course with a grade of B or better.
-Advanced standing students who have not completed courses in research methods and statistics with grades of B or better must complete these requirements prior to enrollment in the MSW program, or be considered for regular standing.
+Advanced standing students who have not completed courses in research methods and statistics with grades of B or better must complete these requirements prior to enrollment in the MSW program, or their file will be reconsidered the next academic year.
 Undergraduates who are nearing completion of a baccalaureate degree may submit an application for admission as a degree-seeking student when they have earned at least 88 semester hours of credit toward the undergraduate degree with a grade point average of at least 3.0 (A=4.0).